sunpy/sunraster/README.md

 ## License

-This project is Copyright (c) SunPy Developers and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright © SunPy Developers and licensed under the terms of the BSD 3-Clause license.
 See the licenses folder for more information.